ericsink/SQLitePCL.raw/README.md

 SQLitePCLRaw is a Portable Class Library (PCL) for low-level (raw) access to SQLite.
 License:  Apache License v2.

-# Version 2.0

-SQLitePCLRaw 2.0 is a major release.
-See [the release notes](v2.md) for more information.

-# Compatibility

-As of version 2.0, SQLitePCLRaw requires NetStandard2.0:

-- Xamarin.Android
-- Xamarin.iOS
-- UWP
-- .NET Framework 4.6.1 or higher, preferably 4.7.2
-- Linux with Mono
-- MacOS with Mono
-- .NET Core 3.1, .NET 5.x and up, etc
-- NetStandard 2.0

 # How the packaging works

 The main assembly is SQLitePCLRaw.core.
 A portable library project would